Dallas Crilley

 The problem

-Coding agents block on decisions, and the only way to unblock them from a phone is to fight a pixel-streamed remote desktop on a six-inch screen.
-Tether speaks actions and state instead of pixels, so a decision takes a tap, not a tunnel.
+Coding agents block on decisions, and the usual way to unblock them from a phone is fighting a pixel-streamed remote desktop on a six-inch screen.
+Tether exposes actions and state directly, and a decision becomes a single tap.

 1. Loopback by default, a secret required to leave it